Jim Brovelli: Biography

-After departing USF he was named Director of Player Development with the Denver Nuggets on February 1, 1996.
-Later that following season he added Assistant Coach duties for the Nuggets.
+After departing USF he was named director of player development with the Denver Nuggets on February 1, 1996.
+Later that following season he added assistant coach duties for the Nuggets.

 Brovelli joined long-time friend, Bernie Bickerstaff, in 1998–99 as assistant coach, and on April 6, 1999, was named interim head coach of the Washington Wizards.
 He coached the final 18 games of the 1999 lockout-shortened season.

-He next coached the Sioux Falls Skyforce in the Continental Basketball Association from 1999–2000, where he led the 'Force to a record of 30–26 and a playoff appearance.
+He next coached the Sioux Falls Skyforce in the Continental Basketball Association from 1999 to 2000, where he led the 'Force to a record of 30–26 and a playoff appearance.

 Brovelli then signed on as a scout with the NBA's Charlotte Bobcats.

 He has also coached the Japanese National Team and was a volunteer coach for the Minnesota Timberwolves for a season, in addition to serving as a member of the NCAA Recruiting Committee and Academic Committee.

-More recently he was named Director of Athletics at College of Marin, while simultaneously providing radio color commentary for the USF Dons men's basketball home games.
+More recently he was named director of athletics at College of Marin, while simultaneously providing radio color commentary for the USF Dons men's basketball home games.

+Brovelli was inducted into the University of San Francisco Athletics Hall of Fame in 1982.